rejmank/blog/content/waste-book.md

+### 30.10 FVLCRVM - EERC
+This recording is a nice suprise.
+Colorfull electronic, funny with a lot of great touches.
+4/5 Euro disco song as one of my favourites was not on my bingo.

 ### 29.10.2025 Elemental
 Ok story, funny 3/5?
 (Iam maybee too positive because I did not had to watch cars for like 100th time this year...)